 HINCKS, Edward.
-Cork 19.8.1792 — Killyleagh, County Down 3.12.1866.
-Irish Priest and Orientalist.
-Son of the Presbyterian divine Thomas Dix H. (1767–1857), whose father came in 1767 from Chester to Dublin, and Anne Boult.
-Educated from 1807 at Trinity College in Dublin, Fellow from 1813 (M.A.
-1817).
-After a while, 1819-25 as Rector of Ardtrea, spent the rest of his life, 1825-66 as Rector of Killyleagh.
+Cork 19.8.1792 — Killyleagh, county Down 3.12.1866.
+Rev. Irish Priest and Oriental Scholar.
+The eldest son of the Presbyterian minister and naturalist Thomas Dix H. (1767–1857), whose father came in 1767 from Chester to Dublin, and Anne Boult.
+Educated at home and at Middleton College in Cork, from 1807 studies at Trinity College in Dublin, B.A.
+1812, Junior Fellow 1813, M.A.
+1817, worked as librarian.
+Ordained 1817.
+After a while, 1819-25 as Rector of Ardtrea in Armagh, spent the rest of his life, 1825-66 as Rector of Killyleagh.
+B.D.
+1823, D.D.
+1829.
 He was poor and depended on books sent by his friends.
 On the other hand he enjoyed in controversy and quarreled e.g. with Brugsch and Rawlinson.
 Because of the statement given by the latter he did not get the post in British Museum planned for him.
-Married, four daughters.
+Married 1823 Jane Dorothea Boyd, four daughters.

 His father was also Greek and Oriental scholar, for a while Professor of Oriental Languages at Belfast.
 Of his brothers, William (1794–1871) was Professor of Natural History at Toronto University College and Francis (1807–1885) Canadian politician and Governor of Barbados.